Monsanto beats cities' lawsuits over San Francisco Bay pollution

 Monsanto has been in talks with Germany's Bayer AG and others about possible transactions.
 It rejected a takeover by Bayer in July but said it was open to more talks.

 The cases in the U.S. District Court, Northern District of California, are City of San Jose v Monsanto Co et al, No. 15-03178; City of Oakland v Monsanto Co et al, No. 15-05152; and City of Berkeley v.
 Monsanto Co et al, No. 16-00071.
-(Reporting by Jonathan Stempel in New York; Editing by Alistair Bell and Frances Kerry)
+(Reporting by Jonathan Stempel in New York; Editing by Alistair Bell)